BAY PARK OFFERS EASY ACCESS TO EVERYWHERE SEE MAP BELOW

 So as you might have guesses this area of Morena Boulevard and West Morena Boulevard are easily accessible by lots of small side streets, which are easily accessible by car or by foot, which is what most shoppers do.
-So if you’re up to it, park and walk to everywhere in Bay Park.
+So if you’re up to it, you can park and walk to everywhere in Bay Park.

 If you’re a barbecue lover, then you’ve got to sample the cuisine featured at Bull’s Smokin BBQ at 1127 West Morena Blvd.
-(619-276-2855)[bullssmokinbbq.com].
+(619-276-2855)[bullssmokinbbq.com]. in Bay Park.
 Happy Hour 2 p.m. – 6 p.m.
 Daily.
 Bullls offers indoor and outdoor seating and it’s dog friendly too.

 Proceeding further up Morena Boulevard (see map) past the next signal you will come to one of best bars in Bay Park.
-The High Dive Bar (16) featuring dozens of microbrews on tap and savory food while you hang with the locals.
+The High Dive Bar (16) features dozens of microbrews on tap and savory food while you hang with the locals.
 It’s at 1801 West Morena Blvd.
 (619-275-0460).
 Plus, they have the friendliest bartenders in town.
 See Restaurants. home to the High Dive Bar (16) , which is one of many one-of-a kind treasures for both food and a love of serving outstanding locally brewed microbrews on tap and savory food while you hang with the locals.
 It’s at 1801 West Morena Blvd.
 (619-275-0460).
 And if you think you’ve had the best tasting hamburger in town, think again and order their delicious Gargonzola burger smothered in carmelized onions with a TON of French fries.
 Plus, they have the friendliest bartenders and patrons in town.
 It’s extremely difficult to sit at the bar and not make a new friend.
 See Restaurants.